AceAdedeji10/Renewable-Energy-Project/README.md

 - The project can be extended by including additional features, like **regional variations**, **weather conditions**, or **policy impacts**, to improve predictive accuracy.
 - If you would like to contribute to this project or suggest new features, feel free to **fork** this repository and submit **pull requests**.

-This **README.md** serves as documentation for the Python analysis portion of your project.
-It gives a comprehensive overview of how to install, use, and understand the analysis and results.

-Let me know if you need any adjustments to the content or additional sections in the documentation!